AbdullmenemFayez/Data-Structure-course-2022-2023/1.ArrayList/README.md

 ### Problem 12

-create a java methode that
+create a java method that
 check whether the arrayList is sorted or not
 #### Example